J. J. Walser Jr. House: First floor

 The first floor retains most of its original layout, except for the annex at the western end.
 The main entrance, on the south elevation, leads to a reception room with a high wood-trimmed ceiling, a bench to the west, and coat closets to the east.
-Four steps on the north wall ascend to the main living–dining space.
+Four steps along the north wall ascend to the main living–dining space.

 The living–dining space is a 50 ft room, divided into three sections from north to south.
-It is designed in an open plan, an unusual feature at the time of the house's construction.
+It is designed in an open plan, an unusual feature at the time of the house's construction, since contemporary houses had clearly-defined rooms separated by walls.
 The living room is on the eastern side of the living–dining space and has a plaster ceiling, in addition to a brick-and-wood fireplace mantel on its northern wall.
 Doors lead from the living room to the enclosed northeastern and southeastern porches.
 There are four wood-trimmed piers at the center of the living–dining space, which surround a central circulation area and are topped by a series of wooden shelves.
 A railing screen and a staircase to the second floor is at the north end of the circulation area.
 The dining room is on the western side of the living–dining space and has windows on its western and southern walls.
 On the dining room's north wall is a sideboard, as well as a doorway to the kitchen.

 To the west of the dining room is a family room with wood panels, a dropped ceiling, and laminated floors.
 A tiled corridor links the dining room and kitchen.
 The corridor has a telephone alcove and an enclosed stair descending to the basement.
 At the end of the corridor is a kitchen with dropped ceilings, glass-tiled walls, laminated sheet floors, and a wooden cupboard.
 A passageway with glass cabinets leads to the northeastern porch.
 The northeastern porch itself has been repurposed as a breakfast room and has a plaster ceiling, stucco-and-plaster walls, vinyl floors, and casement windows.
 The southeastern porch is used as a sunroom and is made of similar materials to the northeastern porch.